What is KCNQ2 Developmental & Epileptic Encephalopathy

 MRI: Magnetic Resonance Imaging (MRI) is a radiological technique that produces detailed images of cross-sections or slices of the brain by using a magnetic field.
 The images can provide information concerning any malformation of the brain structures or other types of lesions commonly seen in epilepsy.
 The malformations of the potassium channel caused by the KCNQ2 mutation, are too small to be detected on an MRI.

-Genetic Testing: The diagnosis of KCNQ2 is ultimately made by molecular genetic testing. his can be done by examining only the potassium channel gene or by a genetic test that looks for mutations in a number of genes associated with epilepsy in infancy, or even whole genome or whole exome sequencing, which screen all, or nearly all genes.
+Genetic Testing: The diagnosis of KCNQ2 is ultimately made by molecular genetic testing.
+This can be done by examining only the potassium channel gene or by a genetic test that looks for mutations in a number of genes associated with epilepsy in infancy, or even whole genome or whole exome sequencing, which screen all, or nearly all genes.

 Treatment decisions may require the coordinated efforts of a team of specialists.
 Pediatricians, neurologists, developmental pediatricians, and/or other health care professionals may need to systematically and comprehensively plan an affected child’s treatment.

 In some cases, it is possible that treatment with anticonvulsant drugs may help reduce or control various types of seizure activity associated with KCNQ2.
 Anticonvulsant medications have many different mechanisms of action and it is not entirely clear which medications are best for KCNQ2.
-Some reports suggest that children respond best to medications which affect how sodium or potassium ions flow into nerve cells; however, the number of children evaluated in these studies may be too small to draw these conclusions.
+Some reports suggest that children respond best to medications that affect how sodium or potassium ions flow into nerve cells; however, the number of children evaluated in these studies may be too small to draw these conclusions.
 In practice, seizures are treated with a wide range of different medications, most often in combinations, in children with KCNQ2.
 If seizures fail to respond to medication, other treatments including specialized diets, devices, and surgeries may be considered.

 Genetics in KCNQ2